bbauska/W3Cx-5of5/README.md

 the same.
 The only difference is some comments that have been inserted at the top of the file.
 And if you want to create this example locally on your hard disk, I recommend to install some source code editor.
-In the course, we propose different ones.
+In the course, we propose different ones.</p>

-The one I use is &quot;Sublime Text&quot;.
+<p>The one I use is &quot;Sublime Text&quot;.
 You go to SublimeText.com Web site.
 You download, it&apos;s free.
 You can also buy an enhanced version but the free version is ok.
 You download it.
 And once it&apos;s installed, you can work with it locally.
 I&apos;m going to show you how to do that.
-What I recommend is that you create a directory somewhere.
+What I recommend is that you create a directory somewhere.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 43. live web development using sublime (36) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">